Career Timeline of Jeanine Pirro: Major Achievements and Milestones

 Discover the career path of Jeanine Pirro, from the first major opportunity to industry-changing achievements.

-Jeanine Pirro is an American television host, author, and the interim United States attorney for the District of Columbia since May 2025.
-Previously, she served as a judge, prosecutor, and politician in New York.
-She is known for her outspoken conservative views and legal background, which she often leverages in her media appearances.
+Jeanine Pirro is an American television host, author, and the interim United States attorney for the District of Columbia (since May 2025).
+Prior to her media career, Pirro served as a judge, prosecutor, and politician in New York, establishing a notable career in law and government before transitioning to television.

-In 1975, District Attorney Carl Vergari appointed Jeanine Pirro to the position of Assistant District Attorney of Westchester County in New York State.
+In 1975, Jeanine Pirro was appointed by District Attorney Carl Vergari to the position of Assistant District Attorney of Westchester County in New York State.

-In 1977, Jeanine Pirro requested District Attorney Carl Vergari to apply for a federal grant to establish bureaus specializing in domestic violence.
+In 1977, Jeanine Pirro requested that District Attorney Vergari apply for a federal grant to establish a bureau specializing in domestic violence, following changes in New York law.

 In 1978, Jeanine Pirro was appointed as the first chief of the new Domestic Violence and Child Abuse Bureau in Westchester County.